-The gross amount reported in equity amounts to decrease of CZK 675 thousand as at 31 December 2014 and CZK 4,310 thousand as at 31 December 2013, the net amount, i.e. including deferred tax, amounts to CZK 547 thousand as at 31 December 2014 (CZK 3,491 thousand as at 31 December 2013).
+The gross amount reported in equity amounts to a decrease of CZK 5,049 thousand as at 31 December 2015 and loss of CZK 675 thousand as at 31 December 2014, the net amount, i.e. including deferred tax, amounts to CZK 4,090 thousand as at 31 December 2015 (CZK 547 thousand as at 31 December 2014).

-The Company regularly (at least once a year) makes an assessment of the hedging relationship effectiveness; and also keeps hedging relationship documentation for the entire period of hedge accounting application.
+The Company regularly (at least once a year) makes an assessment of the hedging relationship effectiveness; and also keeps hedging relationship documentation for the entire period of the application of the hedge accounting application.